domenic/promises-unwrapping/README.md

 1. ReturnIfAbrupt(_promise_).
 1. Return CreatePromiseCapabilityRecord(_promise_, _C_).

-NOTE: This abstract operation is supports Promise subclassing, as it is generic on any constructor that calls a passed executor function argument in the same way as the Promise constructor.
+NOTE: This abstract operation supports Promise subclassing, as it is generic on any constructor that calls a passed executor function argument in the same way as the Promise constructor.
 It is used to generalize static methods of the Promise constructor to any subclass.

-#### CreatePromiseCapabilityRecord( promise, constructor ) Abstract Operation
+#### CreatePromiseCapabilityRecord ( promise, constructor )

 1. Let _promiseCapability_ be a new PromiseCapability { [[Promise]]: _promise_, [[Resolve]]: **undefined**, [[Reject]]: **undefined** }.
 1. Let _executor_ be a new built-in function object as defined in GetCapabilitiesExecutor Functions.